Jan Karnowski: Childhood and early life

 He continued his education in the junior high school of Chojnice in the years 1904–1907.
 In that time, since 1905, he was a member of the Tomasz Zan Society secret circle of philomates, and in the years 1906/07, he was its chairman.
 During studying at school, he did not fall behind with his interest in Kashubia.
 He read, inter alia, Aleksander Majkowski's volume of verse entitled "Spiewë i frantówci" (Poznań 1905).
-He participated in the Polish junior high school pupils' trip to Cracow in 1906.
+He participated in the Polish junior high school pupils' trip to Kraków in 1906.
 He finished his junior high school education in Chojnice by obtaining the Polish school-leaving examination certificate (świadectwo maturalne) on 9 March 1907.

 In the same year, he began theological studies in the Pelplin Seminary.
 Out of the teaching circle of the Seminary professors, he especially valued two: Father Franciszek Sawicki, a philosopher, and Father Brunon Czapla, a historian.
 Since the beginning of his studies, Karnowski was actively involved in self-education; he delivered many speeches during the meetings of Polish seminarians.
 He continued studying Kashubia on his own by regularly reading "Annual Bound Volumes of the Scientific Society of Toruń" ("Roczniki Towarzystwa Naukowego w Toruniu"), including the works of professor Józef Łęgowski and professor Kazimierz Nitsch.
 However, it was only the reading of the "Dictionary of the Pomeranian, that is Kashubian, language" ("Słownik języka pomorskiego, czyli kaszubskiego") by Stefan Ramułt, that made "stunning impression" on him.
 It was probably this book that induced Karnowski to change the major of his higher education studies in order to be able to fully commit himself to studying Kashubia.
 In 1908, he founded the Circle of Kashubiologists (Koło Kaszubologów), embracing in the beginning 34 seminarians.
 In the same year, during holidays, in Kościerzyna, Karnowski met Aleksander Majkowski, who was then a man of letters and a socio-political activist (the chairman and founder of the student organisation "Vistula" ("Wisła"), the editor-in-chief of "Gazeta Gdańska" and "Drużba").
 The meeting with Karnowski encouraged Majkowski to publish the first issue of "Gryf" which, having reached Pelplin, became the daily topic for discussion among Kashubiologists.
 During the same holidays, Karnowski visited Wdzydze, where he met Gulgowscy for the first time.
 The very trip made an enormous impression on him, to which he devoted a report published in "Gryf".
 Having passed the examination of rigorosum in 1910 and obtained the scholarship of the Society of Scientific Help for the Youth of West Prussia (Towarzystwo Pomocy Naukowej Dla Młodzieży Prus Zachodnich), he left Pelplin and went to Freiburg for further studies.
 He later mentioned: "those Kashubian studies in 1908 and 1909 were decisive and they gave direction to all my later life.
 I went away from or forgot about this direction for a few times in my life, but each time I came out bad on it.
 I became convinced that this is the soil meant for me, which I have to, whether I want it or not, till until the end of my life".